libbyschuknight/tid_til/git_github/git.md

 # Git

+>git is a recipe of data transforms and tags are just pointers to commits Alex Q

 ## Useful Resources

 [Getting Started - atlassian](https://www.atlassian.com/git/tutorials/setting-up-a-repository) - have come across this again and again and it has always been useful.